 - Northeastern: 09/14/2020

 This award is one of the Project-Based Exploration for the Advancement of Knowledge (PEAK) Experiences Awards.
-Please review the PEAK Experiences Awards overview page to see the entire list of experiences and determine which one is right for you.
+Please review the PEAK Experiences Awards overview page to see the entire list of experiences and determine which one is right for you; our list of Frequently Asked Questions about the PEAK Experiences Awards might also be helpful.

 As you travel your path, you will get to know many communities along the way.
 Your time in these communities will mean not only a chance to enjoy their vibrancy, but also discovering potential opportunities to give back by applying your skills to current challenges and needs.